igorandrejic99/RockPaperScissorsLizardSpock/README.md

 ### Running with Docker Compose

-The application is configured to run using Docker Compose, which simplifies multi-container setups.
+The application is configured to run using Docker Compose, which simplifies multi-container setups that could be needed in future.

 1. **Start the application**:
     ```bash